LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/lab/LegendsLaboratory.md

 labBurn(uint256 amount)
 ```

-Generic function allowing the lab to burn LGND tokens owed by this contract.
-Only callable by *the* `LAB_ADMIN`.
+Generic burn function which allows the `LAB_ADMIN` to burn LGND tokens owed by this contract.

 :::tip Note